-MAT 115 Mathematical Models 2 2 0 3 Prerequisites: a.
-Proficiency in Numerical/Arithmetic Skills (minimumASSET score of 41 on Numerical or a minimum CPT score of 55 on Arithmetic OR a grade of "C" or better in MAT 060) b.
-Proficiency in Elementary Algebra (ASSET score of 41-55 on Elementary Algebra or a minimum ASSET score of 30 on Intermediate Algebra or a minimum CPT score of 55 on Elementary Algebra OR a grade of "C" or better in MAT 070 or MAT 080 or MAT 090 or MAT 095 OR successful completion of one of the following: MAT 120 or MAT 121 or MAT 161 or MAT 171 or MAT 175) Corequisites: None
+MAT 115 Mathematical Models 2 2 0 3

+Prerequisites: Proficiency in Arithmetic Skills AND Elemen-

+a. Å grade of "C" or better in MAT 060 or minimum Accuplacer score of 55 on Arithmetic b.
+Proficiency in Elementary Algebra.
+A grade of "C" or better in MAT 070 or MAT 080 or MAT 090 or MAT 095 OR successful completion of one of the following: MAT 120 or MAT 121 or MAT 161 or MAT 171 or MAT 175) OR a minimum Accuplacer score of 55 on Elementary Algebra.

-This course develops the ability to utilize mathematical skills and technology to solve problems at a level found in nonmathematics-intensive programs.
+This course develops the ability to utilize mathematical skills and technology to solve problems at a level found in non-mathematics-intensive programs.
 Topics include applications to percent, ratio and proportion, formulas, statistics, functional notation, linear functions and their groups, probability, sampling techniques, scatter plots, and modeling.
 Upon completion, students should be able to solve practical problems, reason and communicate with mathematics, and work confidently, collaboratively, and independently.
 This course may meet the SACS mathematics requirement for AGE, AAS, DIP, or CER programs.

-MAT 120 Geometry and Trigonometry 2 2 0 3 Prerequisites: a.
-Proficiency in Numerical/Arithmetic Skills (minimum ASSET score of 41 on Numerical or a minimum CPT score of 55 on Arithmetic OR a grade of "C" or better in MAT 060)

-b.
-Proficiency in Elementary Algebra (ASSET score of 41-55 on Elementary Algebra or a minimum ASSET score of 30 on Intermediate Algebra or a minimum CPT score of 55 on Elementary Algebra OR a grade of "C" or better in MAT 070 or MAT 080 or MAT 090 or MAT 095 OR successful completion of one of the following: MAT 121 or MAT 161 or MAT 171 or MAT 175)
+MAT 120 Geometry and Trigonometry 2 2 Prerequisites: Proficiency in Arithmetic Skills AND Elemena.
+A grade of "C" or better in MAT 060 or minimum Accuplacer score of 55 on Arithmetic b.
+Proficiency in Elementary Algebra.
+A grade of "C" or better in MAT 070 or MAT 080 or MAT 090 or MAT 095 OR successful completion of one of the following: MAT 120 or MAT 121 or MAT 161 or MAT 171 or MAT 175) OR a minimum Accuplacer score of 55 on Elementary Algebra.